selkies-project/selkies-gstreamer/docs/start.md

 You can replace `/usr/$LIB/selkies_joystick_interposer.so` with any non-root path of your choice if using the `.tar.gz` tarball.

 7. **(MANDATORY) If the HTML5 web interface loads and the signaling connection works, but the WebRTC connection fails or the remote desktop does not start**:

+**Moreover, when there is a very high latency or stutter, and the TURN server is shown as `staticauth.openrelay.metered.ca` with a `relay` connection, this section is very important.**

 Depending on your environment, **this step may be mandatory**.